Allison Davis (anthropologist): Harlem Renaissance

-Transition to Anthropology
+Transition to anthropology

 Return to Harvard

 By the late 1920s, Davis sought other ways to effect change on a broader scale, and he began to seek funding for an anthropological study of African Americans and their folk culture by studying its African roots, perhaps interested by the emphasis on pan-Africanism that emerged during the Renaissance.
 He corresponded with Bronisław Malinowski at the London School of Economics and Dietrich Westermann of the University of Berlin regarding funding to study in Europe, but eventually he decided to return first to Harvard for his M.A. in anthropology, which he did in the fall of 1931.
 While studying at Harvard, Davis participated in Lloyd Warner's research for his study of Yankee City, where he helped interview the town's black residents.
 The project dissected the social life of a New England town by dividing it into six social classes, which Warner maintained were reinforced by social cliques in which one's social class determined which cliques one had access to.
 Warner's theory of social classes would significantly shape Davis's thinking, and the two would later work together on the Deep South project.
+After gaining his M.A in 1932, Davis returned to the London School of Economics with a fellowship from the Julius Rosenwald Fund.
+Mentored by Malinowski and Launcelot Hogben, Davis continued his studies in anthropology.
+In 1933, Davis traveled back to Harvard to serve as the Co-Director of Harvard's Anthropological Field Research for the next two years.

+Early anthropology work

+Davis taught anthropology at Dillard University from 1935 to 1939.
+It was there that he embarked upon a major course of fieldwork—in collaboration with Yale psychologist John Dollard and supported by the American Youth Commission of the American Council on Education.
+Davis studied black adolescents in both New Orleans and Natchez, Mississippi, for three years, then spent a year as a research fellow at the Institute of Human Relations at Yale, after which he and Dollard published their joint research results in a book entitled, Children of Bondage: The Personality Development of Negro Youth in the Urban South (1940).

 University of Chicago

 Davis went on to earn a PhD in anthropology from the University of Chicago, where he was offered a full teaching position.

-Postage stamp
+After six years of working as an Assistant professor of Education, Davis was awarded tenure, the first black professor to ever win tenure at a major northern university.
+Davis worked at the University of Chicago for over two decades before retiring in 1970.

+Awards

+In 1971, Davis was awarded the Education Journal Educator of the Year.

+In 1977, the Columbia Teachers College awarded him the Distinguished Service Medal Recipient.
+He also received the Solomon Carter Fuller Award winner from the American Psychiatric Association.

+From 1978-1980 and 1981-1982, Davis was the Spencer Foundation Grantee.